2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Results

+In Table \ref{tab:epsK:ctu:bgi:indirect}, we summarize results for $|\epsK|^\text{SM}$ obtained using the \texttt{indirect} method for $\xi_0$, the \texttt{BGI} estimate for $\xi_\text{LD}$, the \texttt{traditional} method for $\eta_i$ of $c-t$ unitarity, the FLAG-24 results for $\BK$, and the AOF results for Wolfenstein parameters.
+Here we find that the theoretical results for $|\epsK|^\text{SM}$ obtained using lattice QCD inputs including exclusive $\Vcb$ have $4.7\sigma \sim 3.7 \sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$, while there is no tension with those obtained using inclusive $\Vcb$.
+In Table \ref{tab:epsK:ctu:bgi:direct}, we report results for $|\epsK|^\text{SM}$ evaluated using the \texttt{direct} method for $\xi_0$ with the rest of the input parameters set to the same as in Table \ref{tab:epsK:ctu:bgi:indirect}.
+Here we find that the theoretical values for $|\epsK|^\text{SM}$ determined using lattice QCD inputs with exclusive $\Vcb$ have $4.6\sigma \sim 3.7\sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$.
+This is consistent with what we find from Table \ref{tab:epsK:ctu:bgi:indirect}.
+In Fig.~\ref{fig:epsK:cmp:ctu:bgi} \subref{fig:epsK-ex:ctu:bgi}, the blue curve represents the theoretical evaluation of $|\epsK|$ directly from the standard model (SM) using the same input parameters as in Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} \subref{fig:epsK-ex:ctu:rbc:indirect} except for the BGI estimate in Eq.~\eqref{eq:xiLD:BGI} for $\xi_\text{LD}$.
+The red curve in Fig.~\ref{fig:epsK:cmp:ctu:bgi} represents the experimental results for $|\epsK|^\text{Exp}$.
+In Fig.~\ref{fig:epsK:cmp:ctu:bgi} \subref{fig:epsK-in:ctu:bgi}, the blue curve are the same as in Fig.~\ref{fig:epsK:cmp:ctu:bgi} \subref{fig:epsK-ex:ctu:bgi} except for using inclusive $\Vcb$ (1S-23 in Table \ref{tab:Vcb} \subref{tab:in-Vcb}).
 In Fig.~\ref{fig:depsK:sum:ctu:bgi:his} \subref{fig:depsK:ctu:bgi:his}, we plot $\Delta\epsK$ in units of $\sigma$ (= the error of $\Delta\epsK$) as a function of time.
 In 2012, $\Delta\epsK$ was $2.3\sigma$, but now it is $4.7\sigma$.
 In order to understand this transition, we have done additional analysis on the average and error.
 In Fig.~\ref{fig:depsK:sum:ctu:bgi:his} \subref{fig:depsK+sigma:ctu:bgi:his}, we plot the time evolution of the average and error for $\Delta\epsK$.
 Here we find that the average of $\Delta\epsK$ has increased by $\cong 53\%$ with some fluctuations during the period of 2012--2024, and its error has decreased by $\cong 26\%$ with tiny ripples in the same period.
 These two effect has produced constructively the $4.7\sigma$ tension in $\Delta\epsK$.
 In Table \ref{tab:err-budget:ctu:bgi}, we present the error budget for $|\epsK|^\text{SM}$ in Fig.~\ref{fig:epsK:cmp:ctu:bgi} \subref{fig:epsK-ex:ctu:bgi}.
 Here, we find that the dominant error ($\cong 50\%$) in $|\epsK|^\text{SM}$ comes from exclusive $\Vcb$.
 Hence, if we are to observe the gap $\Delta\epsK$ much larger than $5.0\sigma$, it is essential to reduce the error in $\Vcb$ significantly.